 Going to the bathroom

 “How do you go to the toilet?’ is a question all big wallers get asked.
-Well, on a alpine wall you go where you want to go, but it’s well worth taking it slow the first time if you’ve never taken a dump wearing your harness!
+Well, on an alpine wall you go where you want to go, but it’s well worth taking it to slow the first time if you’ve never taken a dump wearing your harness!

 Harness dump basics

 First of making sure you know how to unhitch your rear risers.
 I tend to rap these around my leg loops or pull them through my legs and clip the riser to my belay loop (this way you won’t end up dangling your risers in your poo!).
 You can pull your trousers down with your leg loops still in place, but it’s usually nicer to take them off, although that’ll only be possible if you’re on a ledge.
 To do this you tend not to need adjustable leg loops, and most people can slip them off.
 When buying a new wall harness make sure the rear risers can be operated easily, or if not then consider adding your own fastex buckles.